What is required to get a market started?

 Markets can carry one particular theme or can be a healthy mix of many - that's the beauty of them!

 Seeing a range of local independent businesses all being promoted in one marketplace is usually very common, however, markets can be instead specifically targeted at one theme too.
-Beyond the typical range of products one might find at a market, we are now seeing more eco-friendly and sustainable-focused marketplaces, vegan food fares, craft guilds and even coffee festivals.
+Beyond the typical range of products you might find at a market, we are now seeing more range in market themes as well.
+For example, eco-friendly and sustainable-focused marketplaces, vegan food fares, craft guilds and even coffee festivals.

-When starting your market, you may have a choice to make in terms of what theme you wish to take on.
+When starting your market, it is a good idea to think about what theme you wish to take on.
 It could perhaps be one of the following:

-With any market, there are different types of new street trading consent policies in place and it is the responsibility of the market organiser to ensure traders are registered with South Cambridgeshire District Council.
+With any market, there are different types of street trading consent policies in place and it is the responsibility of the market organiser to ensure traders are registered with us.

 Your market organisers

-Who is being tasked with organising your market?
-There are several choices:
+It is worth considering who is being tasked with your market.
+There are several choices including:

 - Community led